Sarkozy tells Obama Netanyahu is a "liar"

 The conversation was not initially reported by the small group of journalists who overheard it because it was considered private and off-the-record.
 But the comments have since emerged on French websites and can be confirmed by Reuters.

-White House press secretary Jay Carney declined to comment on the conversation when asked by reporters traveling with Obama to an event in Philadelphia.
+White House press secretary Jay Carney declined to comment on the conversation when asked by reporters travelling with Obama to an event in Philadelphia.

 Obama's apparent failure to defend Netanyahu is likely to be leapt on by his Republican foes, who are looking to unseat him in next year's presidential election and have portrayed him as hostile to Israel, Washington's closest ally in the region.

-Pushing Netanyahu risks alienating Israel's strong base of support among the U.S. public and in Congress.
+Pushing Netanyahu risks alienating Israel's strong base of support among the public and in Congress.

 Netanyahu's office declined to comment, but one of his deputies, Vice Premier Silvan Shalom, played down the episode.